fastlane/fastlane/README.md

 To make sure Xcode is using the right provisioning profile for each target, don't use the `Automatic` feature for the profile selection.

-`fastfix` automatically pre-fills environment variables with the UUIDs of the correct provisioning profiles, ready to be used in your Xcode project.
+`match` automatically pre-fills environment variables with the UUIDs of the correct provisioning profiles, ready to be used in your Xcode project.

 <img src="assets/UDIDPrint.png" width="700" />